KazWolfe/HuskyBot/README.md

-# DakotaBot - Discord Assistant
+# HuskyBot - Discord Assistant

 HuskyBot is a powerful Discord bot designed from the ground up to assist with advanced moderation and guild management.
 It boasts one of the most powerful anti-spam systems ever designed in a Discord bot,